arch-user-sudo/Prebuilt-DWL-setup/README.md

 I don’t use a login manager (TTY enjoyer), but if you want to use one, adding a desktop entry should make it work.

 Use CAPS LOCK ON + SUPER + SHIFT + P To exit the window manager.

+The "dwl with bar" has this weird glitch when you have windows opened in tiling layout and you switch to floating, its nothing major, all the tilling windows just fills up the screen.
+So thats why i created the "dwl with bar and no smartborders" prebuild so end users and myself can have something that works perfectly with no surprises. but. i still use the normal "dwl with bar" because i never use the floating mode.